tenzir/tenzir/web/docs/tenzir-vs-cribl.md

   [`context`](operators/context.md) `update` operator.
 In other words, you can use all existing [connectors](connectors.md) and [formats](formats.md) to feed data into a context.
+- When Tenzir lookup tables have CIDR subnets as key, you can perform an enrichment with single IP addresses (using a longest-prefix match).
+This comes in handy for [enriching with a network inventory](user-guides/enrich-with-network-inventory/README.md).

 ## Packs vs. Packages